8 records you should've listened to this year but probably didn't

 So without further ado, here are eight records -- from a range of artists, genres and geographical locations -- that we recommend you get stuck into before the year is out.

-First off, the opening track from Direct Line To My Creator has no name, just a tiny solid picture of a cloud paired with 42 seconds of organ.
+First off, the opening track from direct line to My Creator has no name, just a tiny picture of a cloud paired with 42 seconds of organ.
 Heavenly.
-For the uninitiated; Duendita is the girl with incredible range and a whole lot of soul.
-On her beautiful debut project, the Bronx musician muses on religion and relationships while, tears quietly streaming, gently breaking open your rib cage and stealing your heart.
+For the uninitiated; duendita is the girl with incredible range and a whole lot of soul.
+On her beautiful debut project, the Queens musician muses on religion and relationships while, tears quietly streaming, gently breaking open your rib cage and stealing your heart.
 She’s in a lane of her own.

 2. Frakkur, 2000-2004